Error handling in Erlang - a primer

 How is this accomplished?
 Linked processes are connected by a hidden communication channel, which carries information about their termination with so-called exit signals.
 Exit signals are invisible to the programmer, and when a process receives one of them it simply terminates, spreading the news under the form of other exit signals.

-Process termination and reasons
+Process termination and reasons¶

 Exit signals are always sent when a process dies, but they carry a reason for its termination, just like exceptions.
 This reason is very important for the subsequent events concerning processes linked to the dying one.

-So an exit signal process contains either the atom normal or another reason, and it travels from the terminating process to each linked process.
-When it hits one of them, if the reason is not normal the process is terminated and sends its own exit signals to its linked processes with the same reason of the incoming one.
+the process is terminated and sends its own exit signals to its linked processes with the same reason of the incoming one.
 The result is that the entire network of linked processes terminates automatically.

-Stopping exit signals
+Stopping exit signals¶

 Having a way to stop an entire group of processes when one of them crashes is a big benefit, but it could be a good thing to be able to stop the propagation somewhere.
 Obviously, if processes are not linked they do not influence each other when terminating, but this also means that no one notices that a process terminated, which in turn means that no one will be restarting it.